 On June 23, 1866, Patrick purchased 160 acres on the north side of Normantown Road, kitty-corner from the original 160 acres, for $6,500.
 The Thos.
 J. Sprague farm, on which the Sprague school stood, abutted the east side of this plot.
-The western 80 acres is now being developed as Misty Ridge, a new community of 166 homes, built by Beechen & Dill Builders, Inc. The eastern 80 acres was developed in 1963 as a residential subdivision, part of Hampton Park 2 West.
+The western 80 acres was developed as Misty Ridge, a community of 166 homes, built by Beechen & Dill Builders, Inc. The eastern 80 acres was developed earlier in 1963 as a residential subdivision, part of Hampton Park 2 West.

 The Will County Historic Preservation Commission has undertaken a Rural Historic Structural Survey that includes DuPage Township (completed in 2001).
 In Chapter II, pages 24-26, there is a section on Significant and Contributing Farmsteads in Du Page Township, starting with the photos and a buildings diagram of the "Amsden-Biggins-Mather farmstead" on Normantown Road.